grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "Hemi brought the _Prospect_ up to the surface in the ditch of a ten-meter wave, rolled her right the fuck over.
 She was completely on her side for a bit, but eventually came upright again," said Percy.

 Shakes whistled.
 "Shit, I never saw weather that fuckin' big on this trip.
-You must have been much more toward the center of the storm."
+You must have been much more toward the center of the shit."

 Percy went on to fill Shakes in on running into the _Grackle_ on the surface during the storm, and the loss of Owen.
 Hemi also added that Chips had quit the boat.